-An action map represents the steps that Altocloud takes to achieve a particular business result.
+An action map represents the steps that Genesys Predictive Engagement takes to achieve a particular business result.

 For each action map, you must select its action.

 - Some action maps use web actions.
-Web action engage directly with a customer.
+Web actions engage with a visitor directly.
 For example, you can create an action map that presents a web chat to visitors who go to a particular page for your current promotional campaign.
-The chat might ask the customer whether they want to talk directly with someone in sales who could then help them complete their purchase.
+The chat might ask the visitor whether they want to speak directly with someone in sales, who could then help them complete their purchase.

-- Some action maps, such as webhooks, use actions that react to user behavior, but do not interact directly with a user.
+- Some action maps, such as Architect flows, use actions that react to visitor behavior, but do not interact with a visitor directly.